Despite What Popular Belief May Suggest, Hindi Is Not India's National Language

-While Zomato has issued an apology for the statement, this is not the first instance in the recent years that the contention over Hindi’s status has made the headlines.
+While Devgn later said, "We respect all languages and we expect everyone to respect our language as well," this is not the first instance in the recent years that the contention over Hindi’s status has made the headlines.

 The horn of a ‘national language’ has been tooted in Hindi for long now.

 Hindi Not the ‘National’ Language, but the ‘Official’ Language: What’s the Difference?

 “The official language of the Union shall be Hindi in Devanagari script,” says Article 343 of the Constitution.

 As per the Constitution, Hindi and English are the official languages of the country, which are to be used for “official purposes” by the government, such as Parliamentary interactions.

 Moreover, the Constitution provides that each state may adopt its own official language:

 “Subject to the provisions of Articles 346 and 347, the Legislature of a State may by law adopt any one or more of the languages in use in the State or Hindi as the language or languages to be used for all or any of the official purposes of that State.”